AhsanSarwar45/nextjs-template/README.md

 ### TextButton

-A clickable plain text button with an underline animation.
+A clickable plain text button with an underline animation on hover.

 ```tsx
 <TextButton label="Click Me" onClick={()=>{...}}>